 In respect of trial conduct and management, the focus of NCTU is on sponsor-level activities and overall project management.
 Conduct and management of site-level activities is the remit of other Newcastle Academic Health Partners.

-NCTU is able and willing to provide support to a wide range of types of trial, including Phase III and IV pharmaceutical trials, device trials and surgical trials, as well as those of service organisation & delivery, and of complex interventions aimed at behaviour change amongst professionals, patients and members of the public.
+NCTU provide support to a wide range of trial types including Phase III and IV pharmaceutical trials, device trials and surgical trials, as well as those of service organisation & delivery, and of complex interventions aimed at behaviour change amongst professionals, patients and members of the public.
 We support both single- and multi-centre trials.
 We work with investigators from across the UK and internationally.

 In collaboration with colleagues in the other Newcastle Academic Health Partners, we are also developing capacity and expertise in early phase trials (in particular Phase II).

 In addition to clinical trials, NCTU supports studies employing a range of quantitative and qualitative research methods in preparation for the design and conduct of a future trial (including systematic reviews, feasibility and pilot studies, and the development and validation of patient reported outcome measures), as well as methodological studies relating to trial design, conduct and data interpretation.